The Best Places for Expatriates to Work in Europe

 For some tax professionals, they have a destination and lifestyle in mind but for others, their search is more open-minded.
-Our short guide will look at some of the most sought-after places in Europe, with the aim of aiding you in the search for the best jobs in the ideal locations.
+Our short guide will look at some of the most sought-after places in Europe, with the aim of aiding you in the search for the best tax jobs in the ideal locations.

 Zürich, Switzerland - more than a financial centre

 However, the city is much more than just a finance centre.
 The recreational activities available in Zurich do not disappoint with a variety of things to keep you busy at the weekend or in your vacation time.
 The city’s location lends itself to weekend skiing trips and excursions to the Alps, an activity that is unique to Swiss cities.
 It's out of the snow and into the city where you will find a wide variety of shops, bars and restaurants, particularly in Zurich’s Old Town.
 Acting as relief from the often draining yet rewarding Swiss working week, this wealth of activities shows Zurich is a location where the perfect work-life balance can be struck.
-For expats with families, the city has a number of International Schools, which is important for families looking to live and work abroad.
+For expatriates with families, the city has a number of International Schools, which is important for families looking to live and work abroad.

 Did you know?

 Due to the diversity and number of languages spoken in Switzerland, there are 6 appropriate spellings for ‘Zurich’.

 Want to delve further into Zurich?
 Have a look at our guide to living and working in the city.

 Perhaps best known for housing the EU headquarters, Brussels is more than just a political heartland.